OnThePerformanceofWebAssembly/PerformanceOfWebAssembly/README.md

 ### How is it structured and hows does it work?

-This framework follows a specific folder structure, which guarantees the correct workflow when the goal is to perform and operation for all benchmarks at once.
+This framework follows a specific folder structure, which guarantees the correct workflow when the goal is to perform and operation for all benchmarks.
 Moreover, it must be defined, for each benchmark, how to perform the operations considered.

 Next, we explain the folder structure and how to specify, for each language benchmark, the execution of each operation.